 Driving the Icefields Parkway in Winter

 With unpredictable mountain weather in Alberta, Canada, driving the Icefields Parkway in winter requires preparation.
-It’s critical to check road conditions, dress warm, and have snow tires.
+It’s critical to check road conditions, dress warm, and have winter tires.
 Snow tires are required along the parkway from November 1 – April 1.

 Even with the cold temperatures and mountains of snow, exploring the Canadian Icefields Parkway in winter still offers many fun activities.
-While some stops like the Columbia Icefield close for the winter, many viewpoints along the parkway are open year-round.
+While some stops, like the Columbia Icefield, close for the winter, many viewpoints along the parkway are open year-round.

 We visited in the winter and really loved seeing the Athabasca Falls and Sunwapta Falls with a snowy backdrop.
 For a full list of sites open in the winter, Parks Canada has a handy guide.

 One thing that’s super important to remember is to fill up your gas tank in Banff National Park or Lake Louise.